kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 ## Global Oreo Vault

-A place next to Svaldbard that holds all of orea
+A place near Svaldbard that holds all of oreo’s